 Differences Between RDFI and ODFI

-The ODFI is similar to the RDFI in many different ways, validating their interconnectivity.
-To start with, both financial institutions and an ACH Operator relate in order to play their significant roles in ACH payment processing.
+The ODFI is similar to the RDFI in many ways, validating their interconnectivity.
+To start with, both financial institutions and an ACH Operator play significant roles in ACH payment processing.

-The payment rails of the Clearing House can or offer instant payments with these two participating member’s financial institutions.
-They are the mechanisms through which modern instant payments options are processed.
+The payment rails of the Clearing House can offer instant payments with these two participating member financial institutions.
+They are the mechanisms through which modern instant payment options are processed.

 However, RDFI and ODFI play different roles in ACH payment processing.
-Basically, while the ODFI represents the financial institution that initiates ACH transactions, the RDFI represents the financial institution that receives ACH transactions.
+While the ODFI represents the financial institution that initiates ACH transactions, the RDFI represents the financial institution that receives ACH transactions.

 ACH Return Codes

-The Automated Clearing House can return transactions in some cases using a bank code called return code.
+The Automated Clearing House can sometimes return transactions using a bank code called return code.
 Hence, return codes are an indication that a transaction was not successful.
-A good example of where this may apply is when a customer initiates a transaction but doesn’t have a sufficient amount in their accounts.
+An excellent example of where this may apply is when a customer initiates a transaction but doesn’t have a sufficient amount in their accounts.

 “On Us” Transfers

-“On Us” transfers apply when the financial institution the originator operates is the same as that of the receiver.
-For this, the transaction must not necessarily pass through an ACH operator, instead, the funds go straight to the recipient’s account.
+“On Us” transfers apply when the financial institution in which the originator operates is the same as that of the receiver.
+For this, the transaction must not necessarily pass through an ACH operator; instead, the funds go straight to the recipient’s account.

-This is to say that an ACH operator is only necessary in the case of conducting ACH transactions across banks.
+This is to say that an ACH operator is only necessary when conducting ACH transactions across banks.

 Conclusion

-As instant payments are becoming increasingly popular, the ODFI and RDFI are major contributors to its success.
+As instant payments are becoming increasingly popular, the ODFI and RDFI significantly contribute to its success.
 They both keep the ACH system running.
 The ODFI originates payments and responds to return codes.
-The RDFI is saddled with the responsibility of ensuring checks that information for processing payment is accurate and reports codes for hindered or delayed transactions.
+The RDFI is responsible for ensuring that information for processing payment is accurate and reports codes for hindered or delayed transactions.